MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Import-Configuration-Items-from-a-CSV-File.md

 ms.assetid: b4d69a52-baed-4c59-8052-6b012ce25632
 ---
 # How to Import Configuration Items from a CSV File
-Before you can import data from a comma\-separated value \(CSV\) file, you have to create two files: a data file and a format file.
-For more information about how to create these files, see [About Importing Data From Comma\-Separated Files into Service Manager](About-Importing-Data-from-Comma-Separated-Files-into-Service-Manager.md).
+Before you can import data from a comma-separated value (CSV) file, you have to create two files: a data file and a format file.
+For more information about how to create these files, see [About Importing Data From Comma-Separated Files into Service Manager](About-Importing-Data-from-Comma-Separated-Files-into-Service-Manager.md).
 You can use the following procedure to import the Newcomputers.csv file by using the Newcomputers.xml format file.

 ### To import configuration items from a CSV file